 Dinner – Could be absolutely anything but I always make sure I have protein and some veg or salad on the side, followed by fruit for dessert, if I want it.

-I drink 2 litres of water throughout the day and have 1 or 2 green teas if I want.
+I drink 2 litres of water throughout the day and have 1 or 2 herbal or fruit teas if I want.

 I’m sure my diet isn’t perfect, but it is a lot better than it used to be.
 I’m always looking for ways to improve these things.